Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Conclusions

 The possibility of operationally detectable causal loops in 1+1-Minkowski space-time without superluminal signalling was shown in \cite{VVC_Letter}.
 In the technical language of the framework, these are cyclic causal loops in a causal model whose presence can be certified through the resulting affects relations (and hence called affects causal loops or ACLs), which can be compatibly and non-degenerately embedded in a partially ordered set.
 A crucial question in this regard has been whether such loops are possible in higher-dimensional Minkowski space-time.

 The formal concept of conicality introduced here distinguishes between Minkowski space-time with $d=1$ and $d>1$ spatial dimensions, as the former does not satisfy it (and can embed such ACLs) while the latter does (and no such embeddings are known).
 Moreover, it is only possible to compatibly and non-degenerately embed such ACLs in a poset when the causal model is fine-tuned \cite{VVC}.
-The correspondence between compatible embeddings in conical space-times and those of faithful (i.e., not fine-tuned) causal models found in \cref{sec:compat-indec}, lends support to the conjecture that compatible and non-degenerate embeddings of ACLs in conical (and hence higher-dimensional Minkowski, \cref{thm:conical}) space-times are in fact impossible.
+The link between compatible embeddings in conical space-times and those of faithful (i.e., not fine-tuned) causal models found in \cref{sec:compat-indec} lends support to the conjecture that compatible and non-degenerate embeddings of ACLs in conical (and hence higher-dimensional Minkowski, \cref{thm:conical}) space-times are impossible.
+In fact, the briefly discussed notion of a conical embedding (cf.\ \cref{def:conical-embedding}) allows to extend this connection to many embeddings into non-conical space-times.
+This may allow to extend the scope of this conjecture further: For instance in 1+1-dim.\ Minkowski space-time, most embeddings are in fact conical, and slight perturbations of non-conical embeddings are sufficient to restore their conicality.
+This indicates a notion of fine-tuning of the space-time embedding, which may be necessary for any compatible embeddings of ACLs.
+This notion is analogous to fine-tuning in operational causal models, where a non-signalling relation can turn into signalling through slight perturbations of the causal mechanisms.

-In this regard, it is worth noting that the structure of ACLs can be rather complicated, even more so when higher-order affects relations are involved and several distinct classes have been identified in \cite{VVC}.
-Our results show that when studying compatible embeddings in conical space-times, for affects relations irreducible in the first and third arguments, higher-order affects relations can be replaced equivalently with 0$^{th}$-order ones.
-This provides a useful simplification for studying the compatible embeddings of general ACLs involving higher-order affects relations, in conical space-times.
+In this regard, it is worth noting that the structure of ACLs can be rather complicated, even more so when higher-order affects relations are involved.
+Already for the 0$^\text{th}$-order case, several distinct classes have been identified in \cite{VVC}.
+Our results show that when studying compatible embeddings in conical space-times, for affects relations irreducible in the first and third arguments, higher-order affects relations can be replaced equivalently with 0$^\text{th}$-order ones.
+This provides a useful simplification for studying compatible embeddings of general ACLs involving higher-order affects relations, in conical space-times.
 Building on the present work, we aim to prove the aforementioned conjecture about such ACLs in a follow-up work \cite{Paper13}.
-Although this is not the case for non-conical space-times \cite{VVC_Letter}, the conjecture being true would show that in conical space-times, the fundamental principle of no superluminal signalling is sufficient for ruling out all (operationally detectable) causal loops.
+Although this is not the case for non-conical space-times \cite{VVC_Letter}, the conjecture being true would show that in conical space-times -- and more generally, for conical embeddings -- the fundamental principle of no superluminal signalling is sufficient for ruling out all (operationally detectable) causal loops.